 IM251 CNC PROGRAMMING (2.0 credits/48 clock hours) This course is an introduction to the computer numerical control (CNC) machines and language used in industry.
 The students learn how to write and edit programs for drilling, milling, and tool change operations.
 In addition, students use CAM software to write programs from CAD drawing geometry.
-Prerequisites: Introduction to CAD, Machining Processes and Machining Processes Lab.
+Prerequisites: Introduction to CAD or Technical Drawing II, Machining Processes and Machining Processes Lab.

 IM229 CNC PROGRAMMING LAB (0.5 credits/24 clock hours) Students apply written programs to produce parts on a CNC machine.
 Students learn how to produce parts safely, accurately, and in a minimum amount of time.
 A variety of work-holding methods are learned and applied.
-Prerequisites: Introduction to CAD, Machining Processes, and Machining Processes Lab.
+Prerequisites: Introduction to CAD or Technical Drawing II, Machining Processes, and Machining Processes Lab.
 This course is taken concurrently with CNC Programming.